vplesko/OrbLang/docs/pages/advanced_concepts_macros.md

 Macro invocations are always evaluated, though their arguments may be compiled values.
 This works, since usually macros simply pack their arguments in a code snippet and return it, without directly interacting with those values.

 Just like functions, macros have types.
 For example, `(mac 1)` expresses the type of macros that take a single argument.
 You may have symbols of macro types and even pass them as arguments to functions.
 Whether or not you should do this is up to you.
-If you do, you may find `pat` macros (patterns) useful - patterns are to macros what lambdas are to functions.
+If you do, you may find the `pat` macros useful - patterns are to macros what lambdas are to functions.

 **Macros are dangerous!** If you are not careful, your code may result in errors that will be very hard to debug.
 When writing macros, keep the following dangers in mind: